 “Carl Gustav Jung was one of the great doctors of all time and one of the great thinkers of this century.
 His object always was to help men and women to know themselves, so that by self-knowledge and thoughtful self-use they could lead full, rich, and happy lives.”

 I was a small child—drove me to write Syzygy: Crossing the Bridge to Self and, ultimately, to build this website.
-But first I had to hit rock-bottom.
+But it has, and continues to be, a long and difficult process.

 Sometimes I found writing my memoir comforting, therapeutic, and inspiring.
 But more often than not, as I chiseled away at the rock, trying to exhume my very soul, my memoir hung over me like the dust in “Pig-Pen’s” cloud.

-In retrospect, I can finally say that it’s a story of a woman in her 40s trying to climb out of an unconscious life.
-But with no one to mentor her or to validate her feelings or her quest, she kept falling back into the same abyss.
+In hindsight, I can finally say that it’s a story of a woman in her 40s trying to climb out of an unconscious life.
+But with no one to mentor her or to honor her feelings or to validate her struggles, she kept falling back into the same pit,

 Freeman’s interview of Jung in 1959 on Face to Face—and a dream— prompted Jung’s desire to reach the public at large.